-- 28.4 a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than five power units during a Championship season. - b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
-Each driver will therefore be permitted to use five of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time.
+a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than four power units during a Championship season.
+This number will be increased to five if the number of Events in the Championship, as originally scheduled, exceeds 20.
+If this is the case, the numbers in b) and c) below will be amended accordingly.

-Should a driver use more than five of any one of the elements a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
-Penalties will be applied according to the following table and will be cumulative:
+- b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
+Each driver will therefore be permitted to use four of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - c) Should a driver use more than four of any one of the elements during a Championship season, a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
+Penalties will be applied according to the following table and will be cumulative :

-Replacement of a complete power unit The driver concerned must start the race from the pit lane.

-The first time a 6th of any of the Ten grid place penalty.
+The first time a 5th of any of the elements is used.
+Ten grid place penalty.
+The first time a 5th of any of the remaining elements is used.
+Five grid place penalty.
+The first time a 6th of any of the elements is used.
+Ten grid place penalty.
+The first time a 6th of any of the remaining elements is used, and so on.
+Five grid place penalty.

-elements is used.

-The first time a 6th of any of the remaining elements is used.

-The first time a 7th of any of the Ten grid place penalty.

-elements is used.

-The first time a 7th of any of the Five grid place penalty.

-remaining elements is used, and so on.